denizumutdereli/node-graphql-typescript-file-browsing/README.md

 # Node Apollo Server with Graphql
 ## A simple local file browsing node express api built in Apollo server + Graphql + Typescript

-This project is for demo purpose and live at <a href="https://graphql-typescript-filebrowser.herokuapp.com/graphql">Heroku</a>
+This project is for demo purpose and live at <a href="https://graphql-typescript-filebrowser.herokuapp.com/graphql" target="_blank">Heroku</a>

-You can test it via Postman Graphql or I also built a file manager window demo with React on my <a href="https://github.com/denizumutdereli/react-graphql-file-browsing">React  Graphql File Browsing<a/> repo.
+You can test it via Postman Graphql or I also built a file manager window demo with React on my <a target="_blank" href="https://github.com/denizumutdereli/react-graphql-file-browsing">React  Graphql File Browsing<a/> repo.

 > npm install